Anti-Bihari sentiment: Editorial by Bal Thackeray

 Shiv Sena leader, Bal Thackeray, commented in the Shiv Sena newspaper, Samnna on why Biharis are disliked outside eastern states.
 He quoted part of a text message as the title of his article.
 The message suggests that Biharis bring diseases, violence, job insecurity, and domination, wherever they go.
-The text message says, "Ek Bihari, Sau Bimari.
-Do Bihari Ladai ki taiyari, Teen Bihari train hamari and paanch Bihari to sarkar hamaari" (One Bihari equals hundred diseases, Two Biharis is preparing for fight, Three Biharis it is a train hijack, and five Biharis will try to form the ruling Government).
+The text message says, "Ēka Bihārī, sau bīmārī.
+Dō Bihārī, laḍa़āī kī taiyārī.
+Tīna Bihārī ṭrēna hamārī aura pām̐ca Bihārī tō sarakāra hamārī."
+(One Bihari equals hundred diseases, Two Biharis is preparing for fight, Three Biharis it is a train hijack, and five Biharis will try to form the ruling Government).
 Nitish kumar, the Chief Minister of Bihar, and the Union Railway Minister, Lalu Prasad Yadav, protested against the remark, demanding official condemnation of Bal Thackeray.
 Kumar, during a press report at Patna Airport, said, "If Manmohan Singh fails to intervene in what is happening in Maharashtra, it would mean only one thing – he is not interested in resolving the issue and that would not be good for the leader of the nation".
 Angered by Thackeray's insulting remark against the Bihari community, Rashtriya Janata Dal (RJD) activists burned the effigy of the Shiv Sena chief at Kargil Chowk in Patna and said that the senior Thackeray had completely lost his marbles and needed to be immediately committed in a mental asylum.

 Consequences

 Protests and demonstrations

 Angry students in various parts of Bihar disrupted train traffic, as protests continued against assaults on north Indians by MNS activists in Mumbai.
 Noted Physician Dr Diwakar Tejaswi observed a day-long fast in Patna to protest against repeated violence by the Maharashtra Navnirman Sena (MNS) leader Raj Thackeray and his supporters.
 Various student organisations gave a call for Bihar shutdown on 25 October 2008 to protest attacks on north Indian candidates by Maharashtra Navnirnam Sena activists during a Railway recruitment examination in Mumbai.

 Various cases were filed in Bihar and Jharkhand against Raj Thackeray for assaulting the students.
 A murder case was also filed by Jagdish Prasad, father of Pawan Kumar, who was allegedly killed by MNS activists in Mumbai.
-Mumbai police, however, claimed it to be a case of accident.
-Bihar Chief Minister Nitish Kumar announced a compensation of Rs 1,50,000 to Pawan's family.
+Mumbai Police, however, claimed it to be a case of accident.
+Bihar Chief Minister Nitish Kumar announced a compensation of ₹1,50,000 to Pawan's family.
 Bihar state Congress chief, Anil Kumar Sharma, has demanded enactment of an Act by Parliament for closing opportunities to any political party or organisation that indulge in obscurantism and raise such narrow, chauvinistic issues based on regionalism to capture power.
 A murder case was also lodged against Raj Thackeray and 15 others in a court in Jharkhand on 1 November 2008 following the death of a train passenger last month in Maharashtra.
 According to the Dhanbad police, their Mumbai counterparts termed Sakaldeo's death as an accident.
 According to social scientist Dr. Shaibal Gupta, the beating of students from Bihar has consolidated Bihari sub-nationalism.